epic-demiologist/Matplotlib_Tutorial/README_Matplotlib.md

 The `plot()` function is used to draw points (markers) in a diagram.\
 By default, it draws a line from point to point.

+The function takes parameters for specifying points in the diagram.
+Parameter 1 is an array containing the points on the x-axis.
+Parameter 2 is an array containing the points on the y-axis.
+If we need to plot a line from (1, 3) to (8, 10), we have to pass two arrays [1, 8] and [3, 10] to the plot function.

 Example:

 ``` python